davidblakneymoore/DBM.functions/README.md

 Chue, K.L., and A. Yeo.
 2022.
 Exploring associations of positive relationships and adolescent well-being across cultures.
 Youth Soc.
 00:1-12.

 Findor, A., M. Hruska, P. Jankovská, and M. Pobudová.
 2021.
 Re-examining public opinion preferences for migrant categorizations: “Refugees” are evaluated more negatively than “migrants” and “foreigners” related to participants’ direct, extended, and mass-mediated intergroup contact experiences.
 Int.
 J. Intercult.
 Relat.
 80:262-273.

+Hens, K., J.R.
+Beebe, A. De Block, and J. Sytsma (Eds.).
+2023.
+Advances in Experimental Philosophy of Medicine.
+Bloomsbury Publishing.

 Karakai, D., and R. Moskotina.
 2024.
 Religious involvement over time: Assessing measurement invariance of the Religious Involvement scale in Ukraine.
 Sociology: Theory, Methods, Marketing.
 4:96–110.